 How brain plays central role in development of obesity

-A new study has offered intriguing new insights into the origins of type 2 diabetes and obesity, as well as the brain's function as a critical control centre.
+New Delhi: A new study has offered intriguing new insights into the origins of type 2 diabetes and obesity, as well as the brain’s function as a...

 New Delhi: A new study has offered intriguing new insights into the origins of type 2 diabetes and obesity, as well as the brain’s function as a critical control centre.